What Is an Emergency Response Plan (ERP)

 - “Chapters,” which will organize emergencies by their type, such as Fire, Terrorism, Reputation, etc.; and

-- “Sub-Chapters,” each of which constitute a specific emergency within a Chapter;
+- “Sub-Chapters,” each of which constitutes a specific emergency within a Chapter;

-Organizations may add more custom organization beyond this, but at the very least this will be useful way to make the ERP easily accessible.
+Organizations may add more custom organizations beyond this, but at the very least this will be a useful way to make the ERP easily accessible.

 - A list of people to contact, in order, with contact numbers;

 - The list of contact people might be organized by Chapter, or by specific emergency

 - The safety duties and responsibilities of each role in the company for a given emergency;